- Acid reflux is a common condition. It occurs when stomach acids and other stomach contents back up into the esophagus.

 Some adults and most children under age 12 with GERD don’t experience heartburn, the most common symptom of acid reflux.
 Instead, they experience other reflux symptoms.

-Dry cough is a common symptom of reflux in children.
+Dry cough is a common symptom of reflux in children and adults.
 Adults may also experience the sensation of having a lump in the throat.
 They may feel like they need to repeatedly cough or clear their throat.

-Reflux often causes asthma symptoms in children.
-Symptoms such as wheezing are caused by stomach acid irritating the airways.
-Some adults with GERD also experience asthma.
+Reflux often exacerbates asthma symptoms in children and adults.
+Symptoms such as wheezing are worsened by stomach acid irritating the airways.

-According to the International Foundation for Functional Gastrointestinal Disorders (IFFGD), GERD accounts for up to 60 percent of patient visits to the emergency room for noncardiac chest pain.
-However, just because most of the time such symptoms don’t turn out to be caused by a heart attack, the symptoms are often similar enough to justify taking them seriously enough to get checked out for a more serious condition like heart attack in a very timely fashion.
+According to the American College of Gastroenterology, GERD accounts for 22 to 66 percent of visits to the emergency room for noncardiac chest pain.
+However, the symptoms are often similar enough to warrant taking them seriously and getting checked out for a more serious condition like a heart attack.

 Seek emergency medical treatment immediately if you experience: